-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. mac-filter <mac address=""> <vlan id=""></vlan></mac> To add the MAC address filter, consisting of a MAC address and VLAN ID. interface 1/1 To change to the interface configuration mode of interface 1/1. mac-filter <mac address=""> <vlan id=""></vlan></mac> To assign the port to a previously added MAC address filter. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
-Convert a learned MAC address into a sta atic address entry. ☐ Open the Switching > Filter for MAC Ad ddresses dialog. • nto a static address entry, select the value Permanent $\ \square$ Apply the settings temporarily.
-To do o this, click the 🗸 button.
-Disable a static address entry. · Open the Switching > Filter for MAC Ac ddresses dialog Open the Switching > Filter for MAC Addresses dialog.
-To disable a static address entry, remove it from the table.
-To do this, select the table ro that contains the value Permanent in the Status column, then click the button. ☐ Apply the settings temporarily.
-To do o this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface 1/1. no mac-filter <mac address=""> <vlan id=""></vlan></mac> To cancel the assignment of the MAC address filter on the port. exit To change to the Configuration mode. no mac-filter <mac address=""> <vlan id=""></vlan></mac> To delete the MAC address filter, consisting of a MAC address and a VLAN ID. exit To change to the Privileged EXEC mode. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
-5 Ш □ Delete learned MAC addresses. ☐ To delete the learned addresses fron n the MAC address table (forwarding database), click clear mac-addr-table
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. mac-filter <MAC address> <VLAN ID> To add the MAC address filter, consisting of a MAC address and VLAN ID. interface 1/1 To change to the Interface Configuration mode of interface 1/1. mac-filter <MAC address> <VLAN ID> To assign the port to a previously added MAC address filter.
+To save the settings in the non-volatile memory save (nvm) in the "Selected" configuration profile. ☐ Convert a learned MAC address into a static address entry. ☐ Open the Switching > Filter for MAC Addresses dialog. ☐ To convert a learned MAC address into a static address entry, select the value Permanent in the Status column. ☐ Apply the settings temporarily.
+To do this, click the ✓ button.
+Disable a static address entry. ☐ Open the Switching > Filter for MAC Addresses dialog. ☐ To disable a static address entry, remove it from the table.
+To do this, select the table row that contains the value Permanent in the Status column, then click the w button. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the Interface Configuration mode of interface 1/1. no mac-filter <MAC address> <VLAN ID> To cancel the assignment of the MAC address filter on the port. exit To change to the Configuration mode. no mac-filter <MAC address> <VLAN ID> To delete the MAC address filter, consisting of a MAC address and a VLAN ID.
+To change to the Privileged EXEC mode. exit To save the settings in the non-volatile memory save (nvm) in the "Selected" configuration profile. □ Delete learned MAC addresses. ☐ To delete the learned addresses from the MAC address table (forwarding database), click clear mac-addr-table